 The screen test by William Wyler for Roman Holiday (1952).
 Source: Haphazard Studios (YouTube).

-Audrey Hepburn and husband Mel Ferrer visit the Netherlands to attend a film premiere of El Greco starring Mel Ferrer.
+Audrey Hepburn and her husband Mel Ferrer visit the Netherlands to attend a film premiere of El Greco starring Mel Ferrer.
 Source: FabAudrey (YouTube).

 Trailer of Breakfast at Tiffany's (1961).
 Source: FabAudrey (YouTube).